berkus/home/web/pages/tech/c++/asio_executor.md

 submitted job is completed and then clean up everything.
 As far as the tasks go, anything that is invokable must be acceptable.

-With those requirements in mind, [here][impl]'s an complete implementation:
+With those requirements in mind, [here's][impl] an complete implementation:

 ```` c++
 #ifndef AJD_EXECUTOR_H_